sanithps98/Tokyo-Olympics-Data-Analytics/README.md

 ## Performing Data Analysis on the Data

 Create **SQL script** to Perform **Exploratory data analysis** using SQL.
-You can aslo use PowerBI to generate your analysis reports.
+You can also use PowerBI to generate your analysis reports.
  <img src="Images/synapse_analytics_report.png">

 Refer to the SQL scripts used for data analysis